BKWLD/nuxt-coffeescript-module/README.md

 # nuxt-coffeescript-module

-Adds Coffeescript support to your Nuxt app.
+Adds Coffeescript support to your Nuxt 1.x app.
 This is based on the [official Nuxt example](https://github.com/nuxt/nuxt.js/blob/dev/examples/coffeescript/modules/coffeescript.js).

+In Nuxt 2.x, you can just install the `coffeescript coffee-loader` packages and Coffeescript will work.

 ## Install